How to find hidden value in the Delta award chart (or lack thereof)

 - Partner awards at the lowest levels are usually a good deal

-This means if you want to fly Delta domestically, be prepared to get ~1 cent of value per Delta mile.
-And for international awards, you’ll usually do better flying a partner airline (or at least adding a non-Delta segment to the award).
-But nothing is set in stone.
+This means if you want to fly Delta domestically, you get ~1.25 cents of value per Delta mile, while for international awards, you’ll usually do better flying a partner airline (or at least adding a non-Delta segment to the award).

 I recommend running test searches spread out over a few months, and using the 5-week calendar view, to check the average lowest prices for a given route.
 That requires having a travel goal in mind before you start saving your miles.

-For example, I ran searches from Memphis to Maui round-trip in coach across a span from June to January to get a sense of the pricing.
-Based on this, I know I’ll pay between 63,500 and 70,000 Delta miles – for the most part.
+For example, I ran searches from Memphis to Maui round-trip in coach across a span from January to April to get a sense of the pricing.
+Based on this, I know I’ll pay anywhere from 28,500 and 90,000 Delta miles (LOL).
 If I wanted to travel several months from now and book an award in a month or two, I still have to remember the price could be higher or lower when I’m ready to book.

-In the absence of an award chart, Delta flyers have to make their best guesstimate for how many miles are required for an award ticket on Delta flights – but have ways to figure out the best price for a seat with Delta’s airline partners.
+In the absence of an award chart, Delta flyers have to make their best guesstimate for how many miles are required for an award ticket on Delta flights and they have ways to figure out the best price for a seat with Delta’s airline partners.

-It’s easy to run searches on Delta’s website.
-And international partner awards still represent huge value and savings with Delta miles.
-Even adding a partner segment to your award can drop the price.
-But not always, as there are plenty of anomalies.
+It’s easy to run searches on Delta’s website — and select international partner awards still represent huge value and savings with Delta miles when traveling to the Middle East, Central America, and a couple of other choice locations.
+Even adding a partner segment to your award can drop the price, but not always, as there are plenty of anomalies.